 For more information on inheritance, www.yourgenome.org has a nice explanation.

-The list below is in no way complete and is for informational purposes only.
+The list below is not a complete list of all genetic diseases.
+It is for informational purposes only.
 23andMe data only covers a small percentage (less than 1%) of your genome, and this is just a list of SNPs that I’ve compiled along the way.
-Some of these are also on the 23andMe health report (FDA approved) if you have purchased that, but there are several listed below that aren't included in their reports.
-All of the information can also be found on SNPedia.com.

 Genetic mutations, carrier status:

 Note that all of the risk alleles are listed in the FWD orientation to match with your results on 23andMe or AncestryDNA.
 If you are using data from another source, you should check to see if it is all listed in the FWD orientation.

 The rest of this article is for Genetic Lifehacks members only.
 Consider joining today to see the rest of this article.

 ~ Membership supports Genetic Lifehack's goal of explaining the latest health and genetics research.